getbouncer/scan-framework-android/README.md

-# CardScan Base
+# Scan Framework

-This repository contains the framework and machine learning models needed to quickly and accurately scan payment cards.
+This repository contains the framework needed to quickly and accurately scan items (payment cards, IDs, etc.).
 [CardScan](https://cardscan.io/) is a relatively small library (1.9 MB) that provides fast and accurate payment card scanning.

-Note this library does not contain any user interfaces.
-Another library, [CardScan UI](https://github.com/getbouncer/cardscan-ui-android) builds upon this one any adds simple user interfaces.
+Note this library does not contain any user interfaces or ML models.
+Other libraries [Scan Payment](https://github.com/getbouncer/scan-payment-android) and [CardScan UI](https://github.com/getbouncer/cardscan-ui-android) build upon this and add ML models and simple user interfaces.

-CardScan serves as the foundation for CardVerify enterprise libraries, which validate the authenticity of payment cards as they are scanned.
+Scan serves as the foundation for CardScan and CardVerify enterprise libraries, which validate the authenticity of payment cards as they are scanned.

 ![CardScan](docs/images/cardscan.png)